Spoki

 Project Summary

-SPOKI, SPort Orientation for Kids, aims to implement the sports orientation method, “SportKompas,” within primary schools across various European cities.
+SPOKI, SPort Orientation for Kids, aims to increase social inclusion and activate children aged 8-10 by finding their preferred sport using SportKompas and the exergaming.
+The outcome will deliver a new digital and innovative environment for physical education teachers and children on learning, experience, and self-evaluation, across primary schools in many cities in Europe.
 SportKompas, developed at Ghent University in 2011, is an innovative and scientifically grounded approach designed for children aged 8 to 10.
 The method assists children in identifying sports activities that align with their individual preferences and aptitudes.

 The core philosophy behind SportKompas is to empower children with a sense of success, enjoyment, and motivation by guiding them towards sports that resonate with their interests.
 This not only fosters self-esteem but also contributes to their social integration and the cultivation of a healthy lifestyle.
 By concentrating efforts within schools, this project is inclusive, ensuring that every child, irrespective of diversity, culture, or socioeconomic background, can benefit.